Updated August 14, 2017

 It’s not just about the assets.
 With this type of dialogue, family members have the chance to discuss values and traditions that are important to them.
 For example, if you want to become an organ donor or donate your body to medicine, even your funeral arrangements or if you want to be cremated or buried, it’s necessary to discuss your wishes with your family.

 This talk can help your family develop a shared understanding and philosophy of how you and your family’s legacy will be carried out through generations.
+If you are still unsure what documents you might need you can always ask a lawyer.

 Have more tips?
 Let us know in the comments!